jyothich12/NetworkCostCalculator/README.md

-# Internet Installation Cost Calculator
+# Middle-Mile Rural Broadband Connectivity Planning and Visualization Tool

 **Overview**

-The Internet Installation Cost Calculator is a web application designed to calculate the installation cost of internet for various technologies based on cluster locations.
+Middle-Mile Rural Broadband Connectivity Planning and Visualization Tool is a web application designed to calculate the installation cost of internet for various technologies based on cluster locations.
 Users can upload a text file containing information about cluster locations, including zip codes, latitudes, and longitudes.
 The application supports different cluster types (loop, star, wheel) and technologies (OFC, FSO, Wireless).

 **Getting Started**